Featured Image: Cementine Retro Tile from Arizona Tile

 #2.
 Find a retro color.
 A tile backsplash is a great opportunity to add a pop of color to your mid-century kitchen.
 Look for tile with hues inspired by the 50s, 60s or early 70s.
 Teal, mustard yellow, red, powder blue, seafoam green and orange are all striking options.
 If you don’t want to go too bold, mix a few colorful tiles into a neutral design.

-Image: Subway White Glossy Tile from Arizona Tile
+Image: Subway White Glossy Tile Backsplash from Arizona Tile

 #3.
 Consider a straight set design.
 The mid-century modern movement was characterized by clean lines and simple, uncluttered design.
 To echo this in your kitchen tile, straight-set tile arrangements can be the perfect choice.
-If you’re using a subway tile or something similar, a straight design gives a neat, modern and surprisingly unique appearance.
+If you’re using a subway tile or something similar, a straight design gives a neat, modern and surprisingly unique appearance to this backsplash.

 Image: Belgian Linen Fog Tile from Arizona Tile